The whole story of "War and Peace" is almost an interweaving of the party (peace) and the battlefield.

 After personally experiencing the war, his admiration for Napoleon turned into hatred; his enthusiasm for war turned into nostalgia and longing for peace and tranquility.

 He realized that human beings autonomously add value and meaning to many things that they did not have before.
-At this time, Andre believed that the vanity of power and military exploits was so despicable and insignificant in the face of life and kindness.
+At this time, Andre believed that the vanity of power and military exploits was despicable and insignificant in the face of life and kindness.

-From childhood to adulthood, happiness has always been by his side, but he has never cherished it, and he only pursues those empty fame and fortune.
+From childhood to adulthood, happiness has always been by his side, but he has never cherished it, and he only pursues empty fame and fortune.
 After going from life to death, and then from death to life, he suddenly came to his senses.